ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 });
 ```

-This last code set the optimizer, sets up the training and validation, loads the data and then trains and validates the model.
-A working example of this code can be found [here](https://storage.googleapis.com/tfjs-examples/mnist/dist/index.html){:target="_blank" rel="noopener noreferrer"}.

 This is still not all that complicated code, but it is a lot to figure out all by yourself.
 There are pre-trained models available which can make your life easier, but what if there was an even easier way.
 What if there exists a library (or more than one) that allows you do to some commonly used machine learning techniques with very little code.